 This is a collection of your best work.
-You will have to show that you can work in more than one area from: art textiles, fashion design and illustration, costume design, constructed textiles, printed and dyed textiles, surface pattern, stitched and/or embellished textiles, soft furnishings and/ or textiles for interiors, digital textiles, installed textiles.
-The coursework is split into 2 projects: 1 skills based, and 1 extended covering all assessment objectives, 1(research), 2 (develop), 3 (draw and annotate), 4 (final piece and evaluate).
+You will have to show that you can work in more than one area from: drawing and painting, textiles, printmaking, ceramics, sculpture, graphics, digital photography, and applied art, (working to a set design brief in the way a professional designer/illustrator would be expected to).
+Plus, an extended project in a media of your choosing.
+The coursework is split into 2 projects: 1 skills based, and 1 extended (personal project) covering all assessment objectives, 1 (research), 2 (develop), 3 (draw and annotate), 4 (final piece and evaluate).